 David Steel was born, likely around 1761, in County Donegal, Ireland, at Fannett, near the north coast.
-He was the son of John Steel and Sarah Stewart, and was said to be a fourth-generation descendant of Capt.
-John Steel of Lesmahagow, Lanarkshire, Scotland, a local leader in the Covenanter uprising of 1679.
-According to his youngest son the Rev. David Steele (1803-1887), David Steel was one of seven sons and a daughter, most of whom emigrated to America:
+He was the son of John Steel (ca. 1735-1804) and Sarah Stewart, and was said to be a fourth-generation descendant of Captain John Steel of Lesmahagow, Lanarkshire, Scotland, a local leader in the Covenanter uprising of 1679.
+According to his youngest son the Reverend David Steele (1803-1887), David Steel was one of seven sons and a daughter, most of whom emigrated to America:

 A descendant of Alexander Steel has collected, from unknown sources, information on this family that varies in some particulars from the Rev. David Steele's account.
 A third account, also showing minor variations, stems from the Rev. Dr. David Steele (1826-1906) and may be seen in Rev. Robert Hunter's 1906 memorial sermon and in a 1922 history of Passaic, New Jersey.